keijiro/TextureUpdateExample/README.md

 At the moment of Unity 2017.2, the CustomTextureUpdate callback is only available in Direct3D 11, Metal and OpenGL ES.
-For other platforms (Vulkan, consoles, etc.), you have to implement the plugin without using this interface to update textures from native plugins.
+For other platforms (Vulkan, consoles, etc.), you have to implement the plugin without using this interface.